maniospas/Blombly/docs/material/style.md

 Prefer placing spaces before and after lone `as`, `new`, and `=` symbols, to cleanly separate what is being defined.
 It is better to avoid addiditional spaces around parentheses, curly, and square brackets.
-Similarly, avoid spaces around the `|` symbol to make semi-type chains feel like one value.
+Similarly, avoid spaces around the `|` symbol to make currying chains feel like one value.
 Prefer adding a space after commas of non-list elements, and after semicolons if multiple statements reside in the same line.